NU-CUCIS/microstructure-optimization-sampling/README.md

 # microstructure-optimization-sampling
+Microstructure optimization of constrained design objectives using data-driven sampling approaches

-## Developer Team
+## Requirements

-The code was developed by the CUCIS group at the Electrical and Computer Engineering Department at Northwestern University.
+* MATLAB 9.2.0.556344 (R2017a)
+*

 ## Citation
 If you use this code or data, please cite:

 Arindam Paul, Pinar Acar, Ruoqian Liu, Wei-keng Liao, Alok Choudhary, Veera Sundararaghavan, Ankit Agrawal.
 Data Sampling Schemes for Microstructure Design with Vibrational Tuning Constraints.
 Journal of American Institute of Aeronautics and Astronautics, 2018

+## Developer Team & Collaborators

+The code was developed by the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department in Northwestern University.
+The development team would like thank the collaborators <a href="https://www.me.vt.edu/people/faculty/pinar-acar/">Prof. Pinar Acar</a> at Virginia Tech and <a href="https://aero.engin.umich.edu/people/veera-sundararaghavan/">Prof. Veera Sundararaghavan</a>.

 ## Questions/Comments:
 email: apaul@u.northwestern.edu